bradodd/SRTE-Lab/task4/task4.md

 ```

 3. Verify the repair path on xrvr-1 for xrvr-4.
 Notice that the output of the show isis fast-reroute command displays the backup path for 100.0.0.4/32 as FRR backup.
 Traffic is steered towards xrvr-2 (Gi0/0/0/0).

+First we confirm that backup paths exist in the table.
 <img src="../images/t4s3.png">

 > IMPORTANT: the ‘(!)’ at the end of some of the loopback routes.
 These are the routes protected by FRR.
 These routes are installed in the FIB as a backup route in the event the primary path fails.
 With these backup routes, the router does not need to wait for ISIS to reconverge before forwarding packets again.